ST. VINCENT DE PAUL:

 As a Vincentian community of service and justice in Denver, Colorado Vincentian Volunteers extend Vincent and Louise’s vision and continues their tireless efforts for the marginalized.
 CVV directs its resources of faith and knowledge to this vision by responding to the needs of community agencies that serve people struggling with poverty and marginalization.
 CVV does this by placing volunteers in community agencies that serve homeless youth and adults, children in inner-city schools, the medically indigent, low income seniors, economically disadvantaged women, newly arrived refugees, families who are in need of emergency assistance and more.
 It is CVV’s privilege and responsibility to share this mission with all we meet so that all can make a contribution to the human community.
 We are all heirs to Vincent’s legacy and stewards of his mission to respect each person; serve those in need; and build human solidarity.

 MISEVI USA (MIssion and SErvice the VIncentian Way, a Vincentian Volunteer Network) is a collaborative effort of Vincentian groups committed to the values of St. Vincent de Paul and St. Louise de Marillac.
 The members of the Network are independent organizations that invite lay adults to work for justice while tending to the needs of those who are poor and to deepen their faith through prayer, community and reflection.
-MISEVI-USA includes: Colorado Vincentian Volunteers, Vincentian Lay Missionaries, Vincentian Mission Corps, Vincentian Service Corps, Vincentian Volunteers of Cincinnati, After Volunteer Experience, and House of Charity New Orleans.
+MISEVI-USA includes: Colorado Vincentian Volunteers, Vincentian Lay Missionaries, Vincentian Mission Corps, and Vincentian Volunteers of Cincinnati.
 We are also collaborating with several Vincentian Universities as we find ways of supporting, challenging, and working together to better support the Vincentian charism of service with those who are poor and creating bridge-building connections among individuals and organizations.
 MISEVI – USA was formally accepted and recognized by MISEVI International in 2013.
-To read an article written by Mary Frances Jaster about MISEVI and Vatican II Click Here.